-[•] Some otthesefields - Hugoton, Panhandle, San Juan - are COnsidered multiple fields by some analysts, one field by others, Also, there is considerable variation in reserve estimates from one source to another
+^{}Some of these fields-Hugoton, Panhandle, San Juan-are considered multiple fields by some analysts, one field by others.
+Also, there is considerable variation in reserve estimates from one source to another.

-^{&#}x27;Oil and GasResourcesData System, Energy Information Administration; and J. McCaslin (ed), International Petroleum Encyclopedia, vol. 10 (Tulsa, Okla Petroleum Publishin, Co, 1977)
+10OilandGasResources Data System, Energy Information Administration; and J.McCaslin (ed.), International PetroleumEncyclopedia, vol. 10 [Tulsa, Okla.: Petroleum Publishing Co., 1977).

-"McCaslin, op cit
+31McCaslin, op, cit.

-^{}It is possible, however, that further growth of fields that were below the 1 TCF level in 1977 could have moved them into the greater than 1TCF category in later years not supporting the most pessimistic of the recent gas resource estimates, also do not support the relatively optimistic estimates of PGC and, possibly, USGS.
+^{ } It is possible, however, that further growth of fields that were below the 1 TCF level in 1977 could have moved them into the "greater than 1 TCF" category in later years.